 The EuroVelo 3 bike route – the Pilgrims' Route or 'la route des pèlerins' – starts in Trondheim in Norway and goes through to Santiago de Compostela in Spain.
 It covers a distance of around 5100km following one of the ancient pilgrims' trails.

-After a must-see stops in Saint-Emilion and Bordeaux along the Roger Lapebie bike path, it weaves its way further south, passing through the relatively undiscovered area of Gascony.
+After a must-see stop in Saint-Emilion and Bordeaux along the Roger Lapebie bike path, it weaves its way further south, passing through the relatively undiscovered area of Gascony and down to the Pyrenees.

 La Scandibérique is using signposts with the following mark.